LaocheXe/PERSCOM/README.md

 * Invision Power Board
 * Apache, MySQL and PHP
-* A valid license key (May be purchased at http://www.3rdinf.us)
+* A valid license key
-* FTP access to the root IPB folder.
+* FTP access to the root IPB folder

 Features